Mostafa-Khalifaa/Quran-tab/README.md

    ```

    This will compile the CSS and JavaScript files, launch a development server, and open the Quran Tab Landing Page in your default web browser.

-5. You can now view the Quran Tab Landing Page by visiting [http://localhost:3000](http://localhost:3000) in your web browser.